Search results for:

 A case could be made that the conception of cryptocurrency is objectively one of the most intriguing achievements to emerge from advancements in technological modernity.

-Even if that is not necessarily ‘objectively’ the case, being able to pay for products or services via the internet without ever having to carry a dime in your pocket is nothing short of remarkable.
-After contemplating the potential trajectory the world is going down in regard to cryptocurrency, it seems as if we are just beginning to embark upon an epic journey.
-Such quest might be somewhat akin to the trek Frodo Baggins once took in the saga The Lord of the Rings.
+Even if that is not necessarily 'objectively' the case, being able to pay for products or services via the internet without ever having to carry a dime in your pocket is nothing short of remarkable.
+After contemplating the potential trajectory the world is going down regarding cryptocurrency, it seems as if we are beginning to embark upon an epic journey.
+Such quest might be akin to the trek Frodo Baggins once took in the saga The Lord of the Rings.

 As he approached the unknown, Frodo asserted, "I will take the Ring, though I don't know the way."